Table of Contents

 What is Considered Income?

 Prior to discussing how Medicaid counts income, it can be helpful to know what is considered income.
 The following are all counted towards the income limit: Social Security benefits, Veteran’s benefits, alimony, employment wages, pension payments, dividends from bonds and stocks, interest payments, IRA distributions, and estate income.
-A few states, such as California and Arkansas, do not count VA Pension with Aid & Attendance as income for Medicaid eligibility.
+Many states, including California, Florida, and Arkansas, do not count VA Pension with Aid & Attendance as income for Medicaid eligibility.
+Learn more here.

-In 2020, the income limit for long-term care (nursing home Medicaid and home and community-based services Medicaid waivers) in most, but not all states, for a single applicant is $2,349 / month, which equates to $28,188 per year.
+In 2021, the income limit for long-term care (nursing home Medicaid and home and community-based services Medicaid waivers) in most, but not all states, for a single applicant is $2,382 / month, which equates to $28,584 per year.
 For regular Medicaid, often called Aged, Blind and Disabled (ABD) Medicaid (part of the state Medicaid program), the monthly income limit is much lower.
 More details will be provided below.
-See state specific income limits by program.
+See our Medicaid eligibility income chart for state specific income limits by program.

 How is Income Counted?